lmtoy/lmtoy_2018-S1-MU-8/README.md

 All data prior to xx-feb-2020 suffered from a hardware bug that causes RMS variations.
 High values will need to be clipped, and causes about xx% of the data to be flagged.

+Data views might be available in http://taps.lmtgtm.org/lmtslr/2018-S1-MU-8/README.html

+The paper quotes a main beam efficiency of 0.65, and RMS (in main beam scale) of 28 mK for CO and 8 mK for HCN, in 5 km/s channels.

 ## LMTOY Data Reduction

 There are two ways to run the SLpipeline, using a different $WORK_LMT directory where the root